microsoft/Xbox-GDK-Samples/Samples/Handheld/HandheldBestPractices/readme_en-us.md

 that are not not handhelds, such as laptops, tablets, and 2-in-1s, also benefit in UI scaling, power consumption, and performance characteristics.

+There are two implementations provided for virtual keyboard display.  `VirtualKeyboard.cpp` uses cppwinrt and requires exception support (/EHsc) and will only compile where WinRT is available.
+`VirtualKebyoardAlt.cpp` is an implementation that will compile down-level to Windows 7 and dynamically loads/creates the necessary WinRT types for keyboard display, and will silently fail on OSes where WinRT and the Gamepad keyboard do not exist.
+Either way is supported, use what is appropriate for your title's needs with regard to compiling with exceptions and down-level Windows support.

 # Known Issues/Expectations

 - If a device is in desktop or mouse/keyboard mode, Gamepad inputs will not be recognized.
 Ensure